opentap/opentap/doc/Developer Guide/Getting Started in Visual Studio/Readme.md

 ![](PluginDev_img4.PNG)

-To remove these examples, go to your TAP folder and delete the **Example.Tap.Plugins.PluginDevelopment.dll** and **Example.Tap.Plugins.PluginDevelopment.pdb** files.
+To remove these examples, go to your Test Automation folder and delete the **OpenTAP.Plugins.PluginDevelopment.dll** and **OpenTAP.Plugins.PluginDevelopment.pdb** files.

-## Create a Project with the TAP Plugin Template
+## Create a Project with the OpenTAP Plugin Template

-The **TAP Plugin Template** is a Visual Studio extension which is installed with the SDK.
-To start a new Visual studio project that will contain TAP plugin classes:
+The **OpenTAP Plugin Template** is a Visual Studio extension which is installed with the SDK.
+To start a new Visual studio project that will contain OpenTAP plugin classes:

 1. Select **File > New > Project**.
-Expand the **Visual C#** templates and select the **Keysight TAP Plugin** template when you create your project:
+Expand the **Visual C#** templates and select the **OpenTAP Plugin** template when you create your project:

 ![](CreateProject_img1.PNG)

 This template:

 - 	Copies the project's output to the location specified by the TAP_PATH environment variable.
-This enables TAP to load the plugins during development.
+This enables OpenTAP to load the plugins during development.
 Note that TAP_PATH is typically either:
-    -	`C:\Program Files\Keysight\TAP8` (64-bit systems)
+    -	`C:\Program Files\Keysight\Test Automation` (64-bit systems)
-    -	`C:\Program Files (x86)\Keysight\TAP8` (32-bit systems)
+    -	`C:\Program Files (x86)\Keysight\Test Automation` (32-bit systems)
 -   Includes a "packaging" step (see [Plugin Packaging and Versioning](../Plugin Packaging and Versioning/Readme.md) for details).
 - 	Includes a TestStep class (Step.cs).
 If you are not creating a test step, delete this class.